Protect yourself and your family from the dangers of sun exposure.

-Each year, 1 million Americans, of all ages and ethnic origins, get skin cancer.
+Each year, more than 1 million Americans, of all ages and ethnic origins, get skin cancer.
 Nine of 10 skin cancers develop on exposed areas, such as the face, ears, forearms, and hands, reports the American Academy of Dermatology (AAD).
 Skin cancer's most deadly form, melanoma, kills close to one American every hour, or 8,000 people a year.

 But these statistics don't mean you have to live like a monk.
 You can still read out on the deck and take the kids to the beach -- if you first take time to safeguard your skin.